-Why the CeraVe Resurfacing Retinol Serum and Acne Foaming Cleanser Are the Ultimate Acne-Fighting Duo
+Why the CeraVe Resurfacing Retinol Serum and the Acne Foaming Cream Cleanser Are the Best Acne-Fighting Duo

-We love experimenting with our skin-care regimen.
-From new products and formulas to buzzy skin-loving ingredients, it seems like we’re always switching things in and out of our everyday routine.
-But sometimes there are certain products that are practically made to be used in tandem.
-Case in point: the CeraVe Resurfacing Retinol Serum and Acne Foaming Cleanser.
-If you have acne, you might want to press pause on the constant rotation of new products and stick to this serum and cleanser on the daily to fight blemishes.
+We love experimenting with skincare routines; each time a new product launches, we’re quick to switch things up.
+But, there are certain products that are designed to be used in tandem.
+Case in point: the CeraVe Resurfacing Retinol Serum and Cerave Acne Foaming Cleanser.
+If you have acne, press pause on the constant rotation of new products and stick to this serum and cleanser to help fight blemishes.

-In the evening, after washing your face with the acne cleanser, you’re going to want to follow up with the Resurfacing Retinol Serum.
-This serum is formulated to help smooth and improve skin texture by reducing the appearance of acne scars and minimizing the look of large pores.
-It contains encapsulated retinol, which means that the powerful ingredient is enveloped in an outer coating of moisture, for a more delicate, yet deeply penetrable effect.
-The cleanser and serum together give you a recipe for skin that is smoother, hydrated and more equipped to get rid of acne blemishes and scars.
+In the evening, after washing your face with the foaming cleanser, we recommend following up with the Resurfacing Retinol Serum.
+Formulated to help smooth and improve skin texture, this serum reduces the appearance of acne scars and minimizes the look of large pores.
+The retinol serum contains encapsulated retinol, which means that it’s enveloped in an outer coating of moisture, for a more delicate, yet deeply penetrable effect.

 What You Can Expect from the Duo

 Together, the cleanser and serum offer a recipe for smoother, more hydrated skin that is more equipped to get rid of acne blemishes and scars at an affordable price.